 The Board of Directors recommends that the Annual General Meeting resolve to authorize the Board to, on one or more occasions during the period up until the next Annual General Meeting, decide on purchases of own shares in accordance with the following:

-Transfers of treasury shares to participants in LTIP 2018
+B.2 Transfers of treasury shares to participants in LTIP 2019

 The Board of Directors recommends that the Annual General Meeting resolve to transfer shares in the Company as follows:

-The reasons for the deviation from the shareholders’ pre-emption rights is that the transfer of shares is part of the execution of LTIP 2018.
-The Board of Directors therefore is of the opinion that it is beneficial to the Company to transfer shares in accordance with the proposal.
+The reasons for the deviation from the shareholders’ pre-emption rights is that the transfer of shares is part of the execution of LTIP 2019.
+The Board of Directors therefore is of the opinion that it is beneficial for the Company to transfer shares in accordance with the proposal.

-The Board recommends that the 2018 Annual General Meeting resolve to adopt the following proposal concerning the opportunity for employees to purchase shares in subsidiaries.
+The Board of Directors recommends that the 2019 Annual General Meeting resolve in favour of the following proposal concerning the opportunity for employees to purchase shares in subsidiaries.

 Purpose and background